Anish-2005/VoteChain/README.md

 # 🗳️ VoteChain - Blockchain Voting Platform

-A modern, secure, and transparent voting application built on blockchain technology and deployed on Google Cloud Platform.
+A modern, secure, and transparent voting application built on blockchain technology.
 VoteChain revolutionizes the voting process by ensuring immutability, transparency, and security through distributed ledger technology.

 ## 🌟 Features

 - **🔒 Blockchain Security**: All votes are encrypted and stored on an immutable blockchain
-- **☁️ Google Cloud Infrastructure**: Lightning-fast performance with global scalability
 - **🎨 Modern UI/UX**: Beautiful, responsive design built with React and Tailwind CSS
 - **📊 Real-time Results**: Live vote counting and results visualization
-- **🔐 Secure Authentication**: Multiple layers of security for voter verification
+- **🔐 Secure Authentication**: Wallet-based authentication for voter verification
 - **📱 Mobile Responsive**: Optimized for all devices and screen sizes
 - **🌐 Transparent Process**: Complete audit trail for all voting activities
+- **⚡ Smart Contracts**: Solidity-based voting contracts on Ethereum

 ## 🛠️ Technology Stack